julien6387/supvisors/docs/event_interface.rst

 'expected_exit'    True if the exit status is expected (only when state is ``EXITED``).
 'last_event_time'  The date of the last process event received for this process, regardless of the originating **Supvisor** instance.
 'addresses'        The list of addresses where the process is running.
+'extra_args'       The additional arguments passed to the command line of the process.
 ================== ==================